 INDICATOR 2: FINANCIAL MANAGEMENT AND OVERSIGHT Measure 2a Is the school meeting financial reporting and compliance requirements?
-Result Points Possible Points Earned inancial Reporting and Compliance Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial reports including but not limited to: Complete and on-time submission of financial reports including annual budget, revised budgets (if applicable) periodic financial reports as required by PCSC, and any reporting requirements if the board contracts with an Education Service Provider; on-time completion and submission of the annual independent audit and corrective action plans (if applicable); and all reporting requirements related to the use of public funds.
+Result Points Possible Points Earned Financial Reporting and Compliance Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial reporting requirements, including but not limited to: Complete and on-time submission of financial reports including annual budget, revised budgets (if applicable) periodic financial reports as required by PCSC, and any reporting requirements if the board contracts with an Education Service Provider; on-time completion and submission of the annual independent audit and corrective action plans (if applicable); and all reporting requirements related to the use of public funds.
 25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial reporting requirements.
-Instances of non-compliance are minor and quickly remedied, with documentation, by the 15 governing board.
-Does Not Meet Standard: The school exhibits frequent and/or significant non-compliance with applicable laws, rules, regulations, or provisions of the performance certificate relating to financial reporting requirements; and/or matters of non compliance are not quickly remedied, with documentation, by the governing board.
-0 Votes 3 ١ 0 Measure 2b Is the school following General Accepted Accounting Principles (GAAP) Result Points Possible Points Earned з А АР Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial management and oversight expectations as evidenced by an annual independent audit, including but not limited to: An unqualified audit option, an audit devoid of significant findings and conditions, material weakness, or significant internal control weaknesses; and an audit that does not include a going concern disclosure in the notes or an explanatory paragraph within the audit report.
+Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
+Does Not Meet Standard: The school exhibits frequent and/or significant non-compliance with applicable laws, rules, regulations, or provisions of 15 0 Notes 0 Notes Measure 2b Is the school following General Accepted Accounting Principles (GAAP) Result Points Possible Points Earned GAAP Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial management and oversight expectations as evidenced by an annual independent audit, including but not limited to: An unqualified audit option, an audit devoid of significant findings and conditions, material weakness, or significant internal control weaknesses; and an audit that does not include a going concern disclosure in the notes or an explanatory paragraph within the audit report.
 25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and provisions of the performance certificate relating to financial management and oversight expectations as evidenced by an annual independent audit.
 Any matters of non-compliance are minor and quickly remedied, with documentation, by the governing board.
-Does Not Meet Standard: The school exhibits failure to comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to financial management and oversight expectations as evidenced by an annual independent audit; and/or matters of non 15 Votes compliance are not quickly remedied, with documentation, by the governing board.
-0 Measure 2c is the school successfully enrolling the projected number of students?
+15 Does Not Meet Standard: The school exhibits failure to comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to financial management and oversight expectations as evidenced by an annual independent audit; and/or matters of non compliance are not quickly remedied, with documentation, by the governing board.
+0 Notes 0 - • Measure 2c Is the school successfully enrolling the projected number of students?
 Result Points Possible Points Earned Enrollment Variance Meets Standard: Enrollment variance equaled or exceeded 95 percent in the most recent fiscal year.
 Partially Meets Standard: Enrollment variance was between 90 and 95 percent in the most recent fiscal year.
-Does Not Meet Standard: Enrollment variance was less than 90 percent in the most recent fiscal year.
-25 15 0 Votes Enrollment variance is calculated by dividing actual mid-term enrollment by the enrollment projection in the school's board-approved budget, as submitted to the SDE at the beginning of the fiscal year.
+25 15 Does Not Meet Standard: Enrollment variance was between 90 and 95 percent in the most recent fiscal year.
+0 0 Notes Enrollment variance is calculated by dividing actual mid-term enrollment by the enrollment projection in the school's board-approved budget, as submitted to the SDE at the beginning of the fiscal year.
 Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
-9